nekonaute/pogobot/README.md

 ### Compile the SDK (Has to be done ones too :smile:)

 It is possible to extract only a software sdk that will work with the gateware from the user space already in the robot.
-The software compile with a lot of file produice with the gateware so the SDK is gateware version dependant.
+The software compile with a lot of file produice with the gateware so the SDK is gateware version dependant.<br>
-:warning: If no gateware is available, the robot will not run the code successfuly.
+:warning: If no gateware is available, the robot will not run the code successfuly.<br>
-:warning: If the gateware is not compatible, the robot can have some random behavior.
+:warning: If the gateware is not compatible, the robot can have some random behavior.<br>

     cd sdk
     make